shivammathur/test-setup-php/UPGRADE.md

 Passing a non-empty `$modifiedIndexes` value to the `TableDiff` constructor is deprecated.
 Instead, pass dropped indexes via `$droppedIndexes` and added indexes via `$addedIndexes`.

+Detection of modified indexes is deprecated.
+Please disable it by configuring the comparator using `ComparatorConfig::withReportModifiedIndexes(false)`.
+With this configuration, the old version of the index will be included in the return value of `TableDiff::getDroppedIndexes()`, and the new version will be included in the return value of `TableDiff::getAddedIndexes()`.

 The `TableDiff::getModifiedIndexes()` method has been deprecated.
-The old version of the index is included in the return value of `TableDiff::getDroppedIndexes()`, the new version is included in the return value of `TableDiff::getAddedIndexes()`.

 ## Deprecated handling of modified foreign keys in `TableDiff`